wustlcse/FAQ/docs/index.md

 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/13">Discussions View</a></span>

 ---
-<h2 class="anchored" id="can-the-same-course-satisfy-requirements-across-majors-between-seas-and-other-schools">Can the same course satisfy requirements across majors between SEAS and other schools?</h2>
+<h2 class="anchored" id="can-the-same-course-satisfy-requirements-across-majors-between-engineering-mckelvey-school-of-engineering-and-other-schools">Can the same course satisfy requirements across majors between Engineering (McKelvey School of Engineering) and other schools?</h2>
-<a id=65></a> Each school is allowed to have its own rules concerning how courses count toward its programs of study.
-For example, ArtSci prohibits double counting of almost all courses, so that if a student takes discrete math within the math department (Math 310), then it can count toward a math program or toward computer science, but not both from the ArtSci perspective.
+<a id=65></a>Each school has rules concerning how courses count toward its programs of study.
+For example, Arts and Sciences (ArtSci) prohibits double counting of almost all courses, so that if a student takes discrete math within the math department (Math 310), then it can count toward a math program or toward computer science, but not both from the ArtSci perspective.

 However, it is up to each school to reason about whether a given course is necessary for students in its programs of study.
 Thus, if a student has taken Math 310 there is no reason our department would require that student to take another course (say, CSE240) in discrete math.
 We indicate this by waiving the discrete math requirement for that student's computer science program, by saying it has been satisfied by studies outside our department.
 This avoids double counting Math 310, which allows the student to use that course in a math program (or once in any program of study in ArtSci that requires or counts Math 310 as an elective).

- Similarly, if a student takes an upper level math course, say Number Theory and Cryptography, we would say that the student then has 3 fewer units to satisfy for elective credit by virtue of studies outside of our department.
-This allows the Number Theory and Cryptography course to count within ArtSci without any problems.
+Similarly, if a student takes a course from another department that CSE feels has sufficient computing content or relevance to their degree, CSE can waive some degree credit.
+The B.S. in C.S. and Second Major in C.S. allows up to 6 units to come from "Out of the CSE classroom", which includes courses like this as well as independent work, like CSE 400E (Independent Study).
+The Minor in C.S. allows 3 units to come from "Out of the CSE classroom".
+In both cases if a course from another department is deemed to be an acceptable addition to a students C.S. degree and that course is also needed for another degree program, CSE will "waive" an appropriate number of units of Tech Electives to acknowledge the relevant coursework while still allowing the specific course to count for another degree.

-<span class="tag-links">[#academia](#academia) [#artsci](#artsci) [#courses](#courses) [#graduate](#graduate) [#math](#math) [#misc](#misc) [#needs_review](#needs_review) [#requirements](#requirements) [#undergraduate](#undergraduate)</span>
+<span class="tag-links">[#academia](#academia) [#artsci](#artsci) [#courses](#courses) [#graduate](#graduate) [#math](#math) [#misc](#misc) [#requirements](#requirements) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/65">Discussions View</a></span>

 ---